-The official Le Matinal website is possibly the best website of the whole bunch.
-They obviously have taken a lot of care in designing the website, and it makes full use of popular options such as the comment tool Disqus and is fully search engine optimized (which is ironic because the designer's personal website is not).
+The official Le Matinal website is possibly the best of the whole bunch.
+They obviously have taken a lot of care in designing the website, and it makes full use of popular options such as the comment tool Disqus and is fully search engine optimized.
 The website is very easy to browse and well-moderated.

 If you wish to keep updated with your news from Mauritius online, you should definitely check out the Le Matinal website from time to time.

 5-Plus DimancheThis very popular Mauritius newspaper comes out only on Sundays, and is visibly different from other Sunday newspapers in its format.
 Like Weekend, it boasts a couple of fantastic journalists, and their editorials are always spot on.
 They also have some great sections and seem to have found the perfect balance to catering to the various demographics in Mauritius (which is actually harder than it appears).

 Their inability to cover late English matches can however be infuriating - the last Saturday Premier League match will at worst finish at 22.30 (Mauritius time) and they apparently cannot include these scores in the newspaper, which makes them as slow as a fully fit Andy Carroll.